Why Get Regular Dental Exams & Dental Cleanings?

 An abnormality in a jaw or bite may indicate TMJ, leading to chronic pain if left untreated.
 Your dentist can recommend several therapies that can successfully manage this condition.

-How much does it cost for a dental exam and cleaning in Brampton?
+How much does it cost for an exam and dental cleaning in Brampton?

-Our dental office refers to the Ontario Dental Association guide’s recommended pricing fee for dental procedures, including examinations and cleanings.
+Our dental office refers to the Ontario Dental Association guide’s recommended pricing fee for dental procedures, including dental cleanings and examinations.
 However, prior to the start of any treatment, your dentist reviews your medical history and symptoms and does a complete examination of your mouth.
 Our treatments are patient-specific and individualized, as is your plan of treatment.

 Following an examination, your dentist reviews options for treatment with you, providing an estimate and your consent before anything else happens.